odyssomay/LispIndent/README.md

 ### Upgrading

-1. Download the latest [plugin jar](https://github.com/odyssomay/LispIndent/blob/master/LispIndent.jar?raw=true) (note: same link as above).
-2. Restart jEdit.
+To upgrade LispIndent to the latest version, repeat steps 1-3 in `Usage`.

 ### License